Digilent/Nexys-Video/README.md

 !!!
 Before shutting down/reprogramming the board please make sure you properly turn off the OLED display by pressing the CPU_RESET button.
 When the display is off, LD0 should also be off.
 This is necessary to prevent damaging the OLED display.

-After shutting down the OLED display from the CPU_RESET button, it is possible to open it again from the CPU_RESET button only after 3.5 seconds passed.
+After shutting down the OLED display from the CPU_RESET button, please wait for at least 3.5 seconds before turning off the board/reprogramming the FPGA/turning the OLED display back on.
+This is necessary for the OLED display supply rails to properly wind down and prevent damage to the OLED.

 For more information on the Nexys Video OLED Demo, including setup instructions, visit its [Demo Page](https://reference.digilentinc.com/reference/programmable-logic/nexys-video/demos/oled) on the Digilent Wiki.